-The Directors' fees are subject to the approval by the shareholders of the Company at the forthcoming Annual General Meeting ("AGM")
+The Directors' fees and benefits are subject to the approval by the shareholders of the Company at the forthcoming Annual General Meeting ("AGM").

-Remuneration of Top 5 Senior Management
+Remuneration of Top five (5) Senior Management

-The remuneration of the top five Senior Management Team of the Company is as follows:-
+The remuneration of the top five (5) Senior Management Team of the Company are as follows: -

 Remuneration Bands Senior Management

-RM50,000 and below -
+RM100,000 and below -

-RM50,001-RM250,000 4
+RM100,001 to RM250,000 4

-RM250,001-RM700,000 1
+RM750,001 to RM800,000 1

-Details of the remuneration of each top five senior management on a named basis are not disclosed in this report as the Board is of the view that the transparency and accountability aspects of the MCCG on disclosure of the remuneration of top five senior management are appropriately served by the above remuneration disclosures in bands.
+Details of the remuneration of each top 5 senior management on a named basis are not disclosed in this report as the Board is of the view that the transparency and accountability aspects of the MCCG on disclosure of the remuneration of top 5 senior management are appropriately served by the above remuneration disclosures in bands as shown above.